I choose to walk away from the heavy burdens of today, and walk towards a brighter tomorrow.

-Desirae was born with a unilateral cleft lip and cleft hard palate.
+Desirae was born with a unilateral cleft lip and palate.
 There had been no indication of cleft difficulties when ultrasounds were completed throughout Alysia’s pregnancy.
 It wasn’t until Alysia gave birth to her daughter that the doctors discovered the cleft issues.
 There is an 80% likelihood that any children that Desirae had would also have a birth defect like hers, or something more serious, such as spina bifida or hydrocephaly.

 Desirae was a fighter from the moment she was born.
 At four days old, she underwent her first surgery to repair the clefts.
 She is currently scheduled for her 10th surgery in July 2015.
 In addition to all of the surgeries, Desirae did speech therapy until she was 10 years old to assist in learning to produce sounds and perform “everyday oral motor routines,” like blowing a kiss to a loved one, puckering your lips to give a kiss, or using a straw to sip chocolate milk.